This is copied from a brighton marathon newsletter.

 By Brian Powlett

-I'm an Ipswich JAFFA RC member who has been tapering since 2011.
+I'm a runner, cyclist and lazy bones.
+Tapering since 2011.
 I race for fun, but rarely train.
 I'll pause to take a great selfie before I get that PB.
 Life's too short to run fast!